responsible-ai-datascience-ipParis/responsible-ai-datascience-ipParis.github.io/content/posts/MixUpDataCalibration.md

 Additional transformations for images are illustrated on the next figure.
-We expect the neural networks to "see" these 10 new images as close in their latent space.
-With this example, one original labeled image is processed 10 times in a different version during the training of the model.
+We expect the neural networks to "see" these 10 new images as being close in their latent space.
+With this example, one original labeled image is processed 10 times in different versions during the training of the model.

 <p align="center">